Explore Philadelphia: Best things to do In philly

 17. Visit Philadelphia City hall

-Philadelphia City Hall is one of the things to do in this great city.
+Philadelphia City Hall is one of the top things to do in Downtown Philadelphia.
 Located in the Heart of Center City, it is a grandiose building that serves as a symbol for all things Philly!
 It is the largest municipal building in the United States of America.

 Not only does it have breathtaking architecture, but there are numerous things to do around its grounds.
 A short walk is the the famous “Love” sculpture or even listen to live music outside on summer nights.
 Plus, you can always catch some history during one of the building’s guided tours.
 So come on over and get ready to explore!